French left says ‘ready to govern’ as country faces hung parliament

 France and the Far Right

 The result delivered a blow to President Emmanuel Macron, whose centrist Ensemble alliance managed to win 159 seats.
+Prime Minister Gabriel Attal offered to resign on Monday, but Macron asked him to stay on “for the time being in order to ensure the country’s stability”.

 Marine Le Pen’s far-right National Rally (RN) and its allies surprisingly finished third with 142 seats despite a strong first-round showing.
+The centrist and leftist parties joined forces to deny the RN an opportunity to govern France.

+But the rise of the far right has alarmed people, particularly minorities, as the RN become a major political player.

 With none of the top three alliances winning an outright majority of 289 seats needed to form a government, the eurozone’s second largest economy faces a hung parliament, uncharted territory in its modern age.